-- notify the parents or emergency contact person immediately regarding what happened and advise that action is being taken.
-Every effort will be made not to panic the parents - ensure that all blood or bodily fluids are cleaned up in a safe manner - ensure that anyone who has come in contact with any blood or fluids is treated as per the Illness and Infectious Diseases Policy - try to reassure the other children and keep them calm andaway from the injured child.
+- Notify the parents or emergency contact person immediately regarding what happened and advise that action is being taken.
+Every effort will be made not to panic the parents. - Ensure that all blood or bodily fluids are cleaned up in a safe manner. - Ensure that anyone who has come in contact with any blood or fluids is treated as per the Illness and Infectious Diseases Policy. - Try to reassure the other children and keep them calm, keeping them away from the injured child.